Cushing syndrome is due to the effects of excessive glucocorticoids which may be exogenous or endogenous.

 - ACTH secreting tumour: 80%

-- adrenocorticotropin (ACTH)-independent macronodular adrenocortical hyperplasia (AIMAH): is a rare cause of ACTH independent Cushing syndrome 4
+- adrenocorticotropin (ACTH)-independent macronodular adrenocortical hyperplasia (AIMAH): rare cause of ACTH independent Cushing syndrome 4

 The work up of Cushing syndrome requires measurement both of cortisol as well as ACTH.
 Measuring cortisol typically needs to be over a 24 hour period because release is intermittent.

-ACTH secreting pituitary microadenomas may be unapparent on imaging in 40 to 50% of cases.
+ACTH secreting pituitary microadenomas may be unapparent on imaging in 40-50% of cases.

 - 1. Miller DL, Doppman JL.
 Petrosal sinus sampling: technique and rationale.
 Radiology.
 1991;178 (1): 37-47.
 Radiology (abstract) - Pubmed citation